-Gûjâb, the language from which Nalt-gûjâb, Mos-gûjâb, and Ûl-gûjâb evolved, is not a fully developed tongue.
-It is spoken if individuals from tribes whose dialects stem from different branches (e.g., Nalt-gûjâb and Ûl-gûjâb) need to communicate.
+Gûjâb, the language from which Nalt-gûjâb, Mosgûjâb, and Ûl-gûjâb evolved, is not a fully developed tongue.
+It is spoken between Orcs from tribes whose dialects stem from different branches (e.g., Nalt-gûjâb and Ûl-gûjâb).
 When neither knows Gûjâb, the speakers can use their own branch languages at 2 ranks lower, or their own dialects at 3 ranks lower.
-Nalt-gûjâb, Mos-gûjâb, and Ûl-gûjâb are each the mother tongue of a particular branch of the Orcish race, and are used for intertribal communication.
+Nalt-gûjâb, Mosgûjâb, and Ûl-gûjâb are each the mother tongue of a particular branch of the Orcish race and are used for intertribal communication.
 Where they are not known, the speakers can use their own dialects at 2 ranks lower.

-There are many, many dialects of Orkish, and even sub-dialects within large tribes.
-Such sub-dialects are typically the result of social fragmentation by function; for example, Orcs solely occupied by military tasks will undoubtedly use large amounts of bastardized Commander's Code - perhaps even Black Speech - vocabulary.
-Workers engaged in a particular industry will create words suited to the actions and materials of their craft, and unintelligable to others.
+There are many dialects of Orkish, and even subdialects within large tribes.
+Such sub-dialects are typically the result of social fragmentation by function; for example, Orcs solely occupied by military tasks will undoubtedly use mostly bastardized Commander's Code perhaps even Black Speech-vocabulary.
+Workers engaged in a particular industry will create words suited to the actions and materials of their craft that are unintelligable to others.